 At Oaklands, we seek to ensure that children are supported to be enthusiastic, lifelong learners with a love of literacy.
 Acquiring the skills to read, write and speak with confidence are the most important things that a child will learn: we encounter literacy everyday of our lives as it is the framework of our communication.
 The ability to express ourselves effectively gives children a voice, and therefore opportunities to share their ideas with the world.

 From the moment children start school in EYFS, they are taught phonics.
 This synthetic approach is taught throughout Key Stage One following the Twinkl scheme.
 Through whole class teaching, these daily, 20 minute sessions develop fluent word reading skills and provide good foundations in spelling.
-Rapid catch-up sessions are provided to ensure that no child is left behind.
+Rapid catch-up sessions are provided.

 Spellings are taught explicitly throughout the school.
 This starts in the form of ‘tricky words’ in EYFS, and builds to support spelling patterns and rules with a clear progression that develops children’s strategies and understanding of language.